 10 ways narcissists take control are only the beginning.
 Believe us there are more than 10 ways narcissists manipulate and control you.
 But let’s back up for a minute.
 What is a narcissist, you might ask.
 Are you controlled by one?
 Narcissists are the most confusing (and dangerous) people on earth.
 If they are toxic or malignant narcissists, they take control and rob you of your independence in every way.
 Don’t confuse a garden variety selfish person with a full on narcissist or sociopath.
 Narcissism is a character disorder in which people do not have empathy.
 They don’t care about the feelings of others and want to dominate.
 Empaths and people pleasers who come from families with substance or alcohol use disorder are particularly vulnerable.
+Do you need some tips for living with a control freak?

 Learn the 10 ways narcissists take control to escape them